mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.